WouterSls/eurder/README.md

     - Price
     - Amount (stock)

-### Story 5: View report of orders
+### Story 5: View report of orderSingles
-As a customer I want to see a report of all my orders so I can get an overview of what I ordered and how much it cost.
+As a customer I want to see a report of all my orderSingles so I can get an overview of what I ordered and how much it cost.
-- The report should contain per order:
+- The report should contain per orderSingle:
-    - The id(entifier) of the order
+    - The id(entifier) of the orderSingle
-    - Per item group of the order
+    - Per item group of the orderSingle
         - The name of the item
         - The ordered amount
         - The total price of the item group
-    - The total price of the order
+    - The total price of the orderSingle
-- The total price of all orders
+- The total price of all orderSingles

-### Story 6: Reorder an existing order
+### Story 6: Reorder an existing orderSingle
-As a customer I want to be able to reorder an existing order so I can quickly place a recurring order.
+As a customer I want to be able to reorder an existing orderSingle so I can quickly place a recurring orderSingle.
-- Make sure this can be done by providing an order id(entifier).
+- Make sure this can be done by providing an orderSingle id(entifier).
-- A customer can only reorder one of his own orders.
+- A customer can only reorder one of his own orderSingles.
-- The actual price of the item should be used, not the price the item had in the existing order.
+- The actual price of the item should be used, not the price the item had in the existing orderSingle.

 ### Story 7: View all customers
 As an admin user I want to view all customers.